 To calculate any loan accurately you will need the right interest rate.
 It is important to compare loans using the same interest rate term.
 If you have the Annual Percentage Rate (APR) you need to compare it to APR; and if you have a Monthly Rate you need to compare to another Monthly Rate.

 Comparing or calculating one loan using a monthly rate, and another using the APR, will produce inaccurate results.
-We have any easy solution; just remember to always use the same rate terms when comparing two loans.
+We have any easy solution; the APR to Monthly Rate converter.

 Most title loans are quoted using the monthly rate; versus the more common annual rate or APR.
 Thankfully, the monthly rate can be converted to APR simply; just multiply by 12.
 Likewise, APR can be converted to the Monthly rate simply by dividing by 12.